 Group psychotherapy is one of the most powerful tools for trauma recovery, they help survivors journey together, support one another, and learn from each other’s approaches to situations.

-Beginning in the first half of 2020, Breakthrough will be running an ongoing weekly psychotherapy group in the Bath area, for those experiencing long-term emotional and social difficulties arising from childhood trauma.
+We run multiple weekly psychotherapy groups for those experiencing long-term emotional and social difficulties arising from trauma.
 These could include:

 depression – anxiety – lack of self-esteem – the effects of trauma and abuse – substance misuse – eating disorders – self-harming and other compulsive behaviours – PTSD etc.